apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 The Tomcat SSLValve is a way to get a client certificate from an SSL proxy (e.g. HAProxy or BigIP F5) running in front of Tomcat via an HTTP header.
-If you enable this, make sure your proxy is ensuring that this header doesn't originate with the client (e.g. the browser).
+If you enable this, make sure your proxy is ensuring that this header does not originate with the client (e.g. the browser).

 ```properties
 # cas.server.sslValve.enabled=false